 When a business makes a profit it can either pay those profits out as dividends to equity investors, or it can keep (retain) them within the business.
-If profits are kept within the business they count as part of it’s equity and can be used to fund the ongoing operations of the business.
+It is important to realize that if profits are kept within the business they count as part of it’s equity and can be used to fund the ongoing operations of the business.

 The retained earnings shown on the balance sheet represents the accumulated profits and losses retained by the business since it commenced trading.

-Both retained earnings and total assets are found on the balance sheet of the business.
+Both retained earnings and total assets are on the balance sheet of the business.

-How To Calculate the Retained Earnings Total to Assets Ratio
+How To Calculate the Retained Earnings Total Assets Ratio

-The balance sheet below is used as an example to show how the retained earnings total assets ratio is calculated.
+The balance sheet below is an example to show how we calculate the retained earnings total assets ratio.